Rosendo Salvado

 Rosendo Salvado Rotea OSB (1 March 1814 – 29 December 1900) was a Spanish Benedictine monk, missionary, bishop, pianist, composer, author, founder and first abbot of the Territorial Abbey of New Norcia in Western Australia.
+Salvado introduced the blue gum to Galicia, a species which displaced the native Spanish chestnut and oak.

 Early life and background

 Salvado was born at Tui, Galicia, Spain.
 At the age of 15 he entered the Benedictine Abbey of San Martin at Compostela.
 He was clothed in the habit in 1829 and took his final vows in 1832.
 In 1835, he was forced to flee to the Kingdom of the Two Sicilies, after the anti-Catholic government of Juan Álvarez Mendizábal decreed the closing of all monasteries and the secularisation of monks as a result of the First Carlist War.
 He was received into the Abbey of Trinità della Cava, near Naples, where he was ordained to the priesthood in February 1839.

 Mission

 Strongly desiring to labour in the foreign missions, his wish was granted after John Brady was consecrated as first bishop of the Diocese of Perth.
-With his longtime friend Father Joseph Serra OSB, Salvado sailed from London with the bishop's party and landed in Fremantle in January 1846.
+With his longtime friend Father José Benito Serra OSB, Salvado sailed from London with the bishop's party and landed in Fremantle in January 1846.
 At Brady's instruction, Salvado and Serra, alongside a small party of their fellow Benedictines, journeyed deep into the Victoria Plains via ox drawn cart.
 On 1 March 1846, they founded "The Central Mission" in the midst of the bush, intending to convert the Indigenous Australians to Catholicism.
 This was later renamed "New Norcia" after the birthplace of St. Benedict.

 The priests soon established relations with the Nyungar people, but conditions at the mission proved so harsh that soon only Salvado and Serra remained.
 Salvado was an accomplished musician and in the first year of the mission he travelled back to Perth and on 21 May 1846 gave a well-received piano recital in tattered robes in the hall of the courthouse.
 The recital raised much needed funds for provisioning the new mission.
 Then, in 1848, Serra was appointed Bishop of Port Essington in the Northern Territory and later to coadjutor of the Diocese of Perth.
 In 1849, Salvado sailed for Europe to raise funds for the mission accompanied by two young Nyungar boys, Joseph Conaci and Francis Dirimera.
 Salvado was consecrated Bishop of Port Essington in August that year, much against his will, as he strongly desired to return to New Norcia.
 After Port Essington was abandoned, however, he was left as a bishop without an episcopal see.

 While waiting permission to return to Australia, he wrote and published Memorie Storiche dell' Australia in March 1851.
 This book, which chronicled the beginnings of the mission and his relations with the Nyungar people, went through multiple printings in Italian, Spanish and French.
 It was published in English in 1977.